adithya-gv/outfit-recommender/README.md

 The dataset we plan to use is the H&M clothing purchase history dataset.
 The dataset has both text data of over 1 million logged clothing transactions, each attributed to a given ID representing a distinct person.
 The dataset also has metadata for clothing and images of each clothing item.

 ## Problem Statement

+### Motivation
+The motivation of our project was to bring the recommendation system algorithms, which have pervaded our media world, to an area of shopping that is highly personal and varied: clothes shopping.
+A secondary motivation was to go beyond simple analysis of purchasing data and use data intrinsic to the clothing data and user data to provide recommendations that target particular features of the user itself.

+### Our Problems
 Our problem is twofold.
 1. Measure the similarity between two arbitrary pieces of clothing and use this measurement to construct groupings of similar clothings.
 2. Construct a recommender system that will recommend clothing based on their purchase history.